History of medicine: Psychiatry

 Emil Kraepelin (1856–1926) introduced new medical categories of mental illness, which eventually came into psychiatric usage despite their basis in behavior rather than pathology or underlying cause.
 Shell shock among frontline soldiers exposed to heavy artillery bombardment was first diagnosed by British Army doctors in 1915.
 By 1916, similar symptoms were also noted in soldiers not exposed to explosive shocks, leading to questions as to whether the disorder was physical or psychiatric.
 In the 1920s surrealist opposition to psychiatry was expressed in a number of surrealist publications.
 In the 1930s several controversial medical practices were introduced including inducing seizures (by electroshock, insulin or other drugs) or cutting parts of the brain apart (leucotomy or lobotomy).
 Both came into widespread use by psychiatry, but there were grave concerns and much opposition on grounds of basic morality, harmful effects, or misuse.

 In the 1950s new psychiatric drugs, notably the antipsychotic chlorpromazine, were designed in laboratories and slowly came into preferred use.
 Although often accepted as an advance in some ways, there was some opposition, due to serious adverse effects such as tardive dyskinesia.
 Patients often opposed psychiatry and refused or stopped taking the drugs when not subject to psychiatric control.
 There was also increasing opposition to the use of psychiatric hospitals, and attempts to move people back into the community on a collaborative user-led group approach ("therapeutic communities") not controlled by psychiatry.
 Campaigns against masturbation were done in the Victorian era and elsewhere.
 Lobotomy was used until the 1970s to treat schizophrenia.
 This was denounced by the anti-psychiatric movement in the 1960s and later.

 Women

 It was very difficult for women to become doctors in any field before the 1970s.
 Elizabeth Blackwell became the first woman to formally study and practice medicine in the United States.
 She was a leader in women's medical education.
 While Blackwell viewed medicine as a means for social and moral reform, her student Mary Putnam Jacobi (1842–1906) focused on curing disease.
 At a deeper level of disagreement, Blackwell felt that women would succeed in medicine because of their humane female values, but Jacobi believed that women should participate as the equals of men in all medical specialties using identical methods, values and insights.
-In the Soviet Union although the majority of medical doctors were women, they were paid less than the mostly male factory workers.
+Although the majority of medical doctors in the Soviet Union were women, they were paid less than the male dominated factory workers.